-- Parents/carers keeping children off school unnecessarily - truancy before or during the school day

-- absences which have never been properly explained - children who arrive at school after registration has closed. - shopping, looking after other children or birthdays - day trips and holidays in term time which have not been agreed.
+- Parents/carers keeping children off school unnecessarily - truancy before or during the school day - absences which have never been properly explained - children who arrive at school after registration has closed. - shopping, looking after other children or birthdays - day trips and holidays in term time which have not been agreed.

 Whilst any child may be off school because they are ill, sometimes they can be reluctant to attend school.
 Any problems with regular attendance are best sorted out between the school, the parents and the child.
-If NAME is reluctant to attend, it is not acceptable to cover up his/her absence or to give in to pressure to excuse him/her from attending.
+If (child's name) is reluctant to attend, it is not acceptable to cover up his/her absence or to give in to pressure to excuse him/her from attending.
 This gives the impression that attendance does not matter and usually make things worse.
-If NAME attendance at school is affected by persistent illness the school will not authorize the absence until they are satisfied the absence is valid.
+If (child's name's) attendance at school is affected by persistent illness the school will not authorise the absence until they are satisfied the absence is valid.